 Advanced IBD Fellowship

-Established in 1999, the UNC Center for Inflammatory Bowel Diseases includes seven adult GI and three pediatric GI faculty specializing in IBD, and three colorectal surgeons, making it among the largest and most highly regarded IBD programs in the nation.
+Established in 1999, the UNC Center for Inflammatory Bowel Disease includes eight adult GI and five pediatric GI faculty specializing in IBD, three colorectal surgeons, a nutritionist and a psychologist, making it among the largest and most highly regarded IBD programs in the nation.
 We perform cutting-edge basic, translational, and clinical research, and provide state-of-the-art, multi-disciplinary care.

 The curriculum includes a diverse array of clinical experiences including inpatient and outpatient management of IBD, surgical management, pediatric to adult transitioning and nutrition.
-UNC is the largest multidisciplinary IBD center in the southeast and has an extensive referral base.
+UNC is the largest multidisciplinary IBD center in the southeast and has an extensive referral base, seeing well over 2000 IBD patients per year.
 There are opportunities to personalize the curriculum based on a fellow’s individual interests including: 1) a clinical research focus with ample opportunities and resources to complete clinical research projects, 2) experience with industry and investigator-initiated clinical trials and 3) advanced IBD clinical care including endoscopic procedures specific to IBD and a GI/surgery lead pouch clinic.
 Fellows can expect to gain experience in:

 - Inflammatory Bowel Disease outpatient clinic